 Resources to Enhance Your Design

 If you’re new to design or simply feeling overwhelmed, don’t worry.
-There are plenty of free resources to help you enhance your dashboard design and keep up with the latest trends.
+There are plenty of free resources to help you enhance your modern dashboard design and keep up with the latest trends.
 Here are our favorites:

 Adobe Kuler Color Wheel: Create your own color schemes or browse thousands of other color combinations from the Adobe community.
 If you’re stuck, you can use sample colors from an image usually done through Adobe Photoshop or Adobe Illustrator.
 Color.Adobe.com/Create/Color-Wheel

 Colblindor: This complete resource on colorblindness includes a free app that checks the type and severity of a user’s vision efficiency.
 Color-Blindness.com

 Colors: Not sure about your color choices?
 Start with this suggested color palette for the web.
 CLRS.cc

 Color Brewer: Easily choose color schemes for visuals and other graphics using pre-selected color sets that have been tested for color blindness and contrast.
 ColorBrewer2.org

 Designer’s Toolkit: This comprehensive assessment helps you select the best prototyping tools for web, mobile, and desktop. cooper.com/prototyping-tools